sailthru/sailthru-mobile-stream-examples/iOS/README.md

 ### Detail View
 You can either us the defaul detail view (as these examples do) or create your own.

+### Row Height Caching
+We have implemented basic row height caching on the standard and card examples.
+This technique can be used in any example though, depending on your performance goals.

 ## Contributing
 These examples are fully open source!
 If you'd like to suggest an improvement, make an improvement or report and issue - please do!
 We'll review them ASAP and get back to you.